 Section 7.2: Notice of Meetings.

-Requirements: Notice of each regular and special meeting of the Board of Directors stating the date, time and place of the meeting shall be given to each Director at such Director’s business or residential address at least five (5) days prior thereto by the mailing of written notice by first class, certified or registered mail, or at least two (2) days prior thereto by personal delivery or private carrier of written notice or by telephone, facsimile, electronic transmission or any other form of wire or wireless communication (and the method of notice need not be the same as to each Director).
-Written notice, if in a comprehensible form, is effective at the earliest of: (i) the date received; (ii) two (2) days after its deposit in the United States mail, as evidenced by the postmark, if mailed correctly addressed and with first class postage affixed; and (iii) the date shown on the return receipt, if mailed by registered or certified mail, return receipt requested, and the receipt is signed by or on behalf of the addressee.
-Oral notice is effective when communicated in a comprehensible manner.
-If transmitted by facsimile, electronic transmission or other form of wire or wireless communication, notice shall be deemed to be given when the transmission is complete.
+Requirements: Notice of each regular and special meeting of the Board of Directors stating the date, time, purpose and place of the meeting shall be given to each Director at least two (2) days prior thereto by electronic transmission or any other form of wire or wireless communication (and the method of notice need not be the same as to each Director).
+Written notice, if in a comprehensible form, is effective when the transmission is complete.

+A director may waive notice of any meeting before, at, or after such meeting.
+The attendance of a director at a meeting shall constitute a waiver of notice of such meeting, except where a director attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.

 Section 7.3: Action Without a Meeting.

-Any action required or permitted to be taken at a meeting of the Board of Directors may be taken without a meeting if each and every member of the Board in writing either: (i) votes for such action; (ii) votes against such action; or (iii) abstains from voting.
+Any action required or permitted to be taken at a meeting of the Board of Directors may be taken without a meeting if each and every member of the Board in writing: (i) votes for such action; (ii) votes against such action; or (iii) abstains from voting.
 Each Director who delivers a writing described in this Section 7.3 (A) to NWBA shall be deemed to have waived the right to demand that action not be taken without a meeting.

 Action is taken under this Section 7.3 only if the affirmative vote for such action equals or exceeds the minimum number of votes that would be necessary to take such action at a meeting at which all of the directors then in office were present and voted.